Do you know what your money values are?

 How money and values are related

 Money and values should go hand-in-hand because your values can act as a guide for your financial habits.
-Think of your values as your priorities.
+Think of your life values as your priorities.
 The things that are most important to you are what you should be spending your money on.

-For example, if you have positive money values, you’re more likely to save money for important things like retirement and an emergency fund.
-You value feeling financially secure versus spending money on material items.
+For example, if you have positive money values, you’re more likely to save additional money for important things like retirement and an emergency fund.
+You value feeling financially secure versus spending extra money on material items.

 But, if you’re not mindful of what your values are, you may spend on things that aren’t that important, such as shopping for new clothes, dining out, or spending money on entertainment.